nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

-Created test cases to test for invalid inputs pertaining to the usage of negative or non-integer inputs;
-test cases pertaining to invalid class durations, start hours and day of the week; as well as test cases pertaining to normal operations such as addition, deletion and conflicting class inputs.
-In addition, test cases pertaining to extremely long inputs are also tested to ensure robustness of the program.
+Created tests for invalid inputs, including negative or non-integer values, invalid class durations, start hours, and days.
+Also tested normal operations and extremely long inputs for program robustness.

 **7. Made TimetableList Class More Robust**